Supply Chain Management, B.B.A.

 Why Study Supply Chain Management at Grand Valley?

-- Current technology integrated into courses by use of the internet, e-commerce, and enterprise resource planning.
+- Current technology is integrated into courses by use of the internet, e-commerce, and enterprise resource planning.

-- Internships, available in all areas of supply chain management, allow you to earn money while gaining valuable experience.
+- Internships are available in all areas of supply chain management, so students can earn money while gaining valuable experience.

 Location & Format

 All undergraduate students begin their academic career on the Allendale Campus.
 Students in this major continue their upper division studies downtown on the Robert C. Pew Grand Rapids Campus.Format: